ibn-xu/CFA3_LOS/CFAIII_LOS.md

 1. describe the components of a manager selection process, including due diligence; contrast **Type I and Type II errors i**n manager hiring and continuation  decisions;
 2. describe uses of **returns-based and holdings-based** style analysis in  investment manager selection;
-3. describe uses of the upside capture ratio, downside capture ratio,  maximum drawdown, drawdown duration, and up/down capture in evaluating  managers;
+3. describe uses of the upside capture **ratio**, downside capture ratio,  maximum drawdown, drawdown duration, and up/down capture in evaluating  managers;
-4. evaluate a manager’s investment philosophy and investment  decision-making process;
+4. evaluate a manager’s investment philosophy and **investment decision-making process;**
 5. evaluate the costs and benefits of **pooled investment vehicles and  separate accounts;**
 6. compare types of investment manager contracts, including their major provisions and advantages and disadvantages;
+   1. fees
 7. describe the three basic forms of **performance-based fees;**
-8. analyze and interpret a sample performance-based fee schedule
+8. analyze and interpret a sample performance-based **fee** schedule